🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 They don’t just feed on flowers …

-Most of their nectar is obtained from trees!
-When a tree blooms, it provides thousands of flowers from which they can obtain food, in addition its leaves and resin provide material to build their nests and the cavities in the wood are an excellent refuge.
-Deforestation also affects bees so respecting forests and wooded areas is very important.
+They get most of their nectar from trees!
+When a tree blooms, it provides thousands of flowers from which they can obtain food, in addition its leaves and resin provide them with material to build their nests and the cavities in the wood are an excellent shelter.
+Deforestation also affects bees, so respecting forests and wooded areas is very important.

 Photo by Harry Cooke from Pexels